you3quan2/youquan-blog/_posts/2020-03-31-start-aspnet-c-web.md

 ## Learning Outcomes
 In this tutorial, we will:
 - Familiarise with the components in Visual Studio, including **Solution Explorer**, **Toolbox**, **Properties** and **Project View**.
-- Learn how to to setup a one-page ASP.NET web application with Visual Studio.
+- Learn how to to develop a single ASP.NET webpage with Visual Studio.

 ## Why we need to learn this?
 I believe you are here because you want/have to learn [ASP.NET Web Programming](https://dotnet.microsoft.com/apps/aspnet).
 To learn ASP.NET, we need to use its defacto IDE - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).